 (5) The order the court may make is an order requiring the lessor under the agreement to pay to the tenant an amount the court considers appropriate as compensation for any loss or expense incurred by the tenant by the termination of the agreement.

-[Section 78B inserted by No. 60 of 2011 s.
+[Section 78B inserted: No. 60 of 2011 s.
 75.]

 78. Right of lessor to compensation where tenant abandons premises